-The AR631 receiver has a coaxial style antenna.
-We recommend installing the antenna as shown in the illustration and as far as possible from metal, batteries, or carbon fiber to maximize signal reception performance.
+The AR637T receiver has a coaxial style antenna.
+We recommend installing the antenna as far as possible from metal, batteries, or carbon fiber to maximize signal reception performance.

 NOTICE: Do not cut, kink, or modify the antenna.
 Damage to the coaxial portion of an antenna will reduce the performance of the antenna.
 Shortening or cutting off the 31mm tip will reduce the range.